databendlabs-x/askbend/README.md

 ### 5. Prepare your Markdown files by copying them to the data/ directory

-### 6. Parse the Markdown files and generate embeddings:
+### 6. Parse the Markdown files and generate embeddings

 ```
 ./target/release/askbend -c conf/askbend.toml --rebuild